Chapter 7:

 Lutheran Reformer.

-A supporter, fellow reformer, and friend of Luther.
+A supporter, fellow reformer, and friend of Luther who came to his aid.

 Event: DIET OF AUGSBURG 1518

-Luther refused to yield or retract unless proven to be in error by scripture.
+Luther was commanded to retract his theses and to submit to the church’s authority.
+Luther refused to retract unless proven to be in error by scripture.

 Concept: SEPARATION